ameliabedelia/fi_fsu/content/post/2024-01-14_welcome_martin_saioa/index.md

 projects: []
 ---

-Welcome to our new technician, Martin, who will help the lab in the generation of experimental datasets.
+Welcome to our new technician, Martin, who will be responsible for the generation of experimental datasets in the wet lab.
+He comes to us with prior experience working with fungi and nucleic acids.

 Also welcome to Saioa Cendon!
 Saioa is a visiting PhD student from the University of the Basque Country (Bilbao, Spain).
 She is doing a 3-month research stay in the group funded by FEMS to study the genomes of environmental Aspergillus fumigatus strains.